ACCOUNTING TRIAL TRIGGERS BIG CHANGES IN TENNESSEE FINANCE LAW

 BACKGROUND: TENNESSEE’S GAME CHANGER:

-Parts 1-5 of this series detail how the executor of Mr. Darken’s estate, his surviving wife called “Miss Cherry Lane” wanted more money.
-She hired the Purcell’s firm (at the time called Lassiter, Tidwell, Davis, Keller & Hogan) and for three years they hid from Mr. Darken’s children their father’s pre-nuptial accountings as well legal and financial records from the family’s trusts.
-The children were heirs to Mr. Darken’s estate and trustees of the trusts that the family had paid the firm to establish.
+Parts 1-5 of this series detail how the executor of Mr. Darken’s estate, his surviving wife called “Miss Cherry Lane” had signed a pre-nuptial with Mr. Darken, but wanted more money.
+She hired the Purcell’s firm (at the time called Lassiter, Tidwell, Davis, Keller & Hogan) and for three years they hid from the trustees of the estate boxes of legal and financial records of both the family’s trusts and the estate.

 In every other state in the United States these actions are not only a breach of fiduciary duty, but often considered fraud and obstruction of justice.

-Martin’s ruling was appealed, but the middle Tennessee court of appeals upheld Martin’s finding and so made Tennessee the only state in the Union where these actions are legal.
+The trustees appealed Martin’s ruling but the middle Tennessee court of appeals upheld the lower court’s finding.
+In issuing that ruling, it made Tennessee the only state in the Union where these actions are legal.

 BILLING FRAUD: $30,000 JUST THE START

-But hiding legal and financial records by fiduciaries and their attorneys is just one part of this Tennessee story.
+But hiding legal and financial records by fiduciaries and their attorneys is just one part of the changes brought on by this case.

 A deeper dive into the records shows that the firm’s $30,000 fee was just one part of the bill delivered to the estate.
 In addition to the firm’s invoice, the executrix billed the estate an additional $10,000 to supervise the firm’s activities.